 titles of works

-Italicize magazine and journal names, which is an exception to Associated Press guidelines.
+Italicize magazine and journal names, which is an exception to the AP Stylebook.

 University Core Curriculum